Maryland Bridge

-The Maryland Bridge is a bridge that crosses over the Assiniboine River in Winnipeg, Manitoba.
+The Maryland Bridge is a bridge that crosses over the Assiniboine River in Winnipeg, Manitoba, Canada.
 It serves as a major transportation route for Winnipeg.
 The bridge connects Academy Road with Maryland Street and Sherbrook Street.
 The current structure is the third bridge to span this section of the river.
 All three bridges were called the Maryland Bridge.
 Nearby landmarks include Misericordia Health Centre, Cornish Library, and Shaarey Zedek Synagogue.

 History

 Original bridge (1894-1921)

 The first Maryland Bridge was constructed in 1894 and nicknamed the Boundary Bridge, because Maryland Street once served as Winnipeg's western boundary.
 In 1915, the city of Winnipeg proposed transforming the bridge into a war memorial though the bridge was decommissioned before this idea came to fruition.

 Street car service on the first Maryland Bridge was suspended in June 1920.
 The bridge previously serviced street car routes 35 and 37.
 Around the same time, concerns were raised of the safety of the bridge's infrastructure and a ban was put in place on heavy traffic and street cars crossing the bridge.
 The original Maryland Bridge was decommissioned in 1921 after the completion of construction on the second bridge.